 Sweet Katie Heyl used to run from the store and talk about her job working in a cube and we fixed that and then Katie launched an estore for us, bought the apparel and did all the training groups.
 Then she decided to move on to a better career (motherhood) and told us not to worry.
 She said Ericka Butler was going to take us to the next level and then she followed in Katie’s footsteps.
 However they both coach and we love having them.
 A younger Pickett brother (Ben Pickett) is now leading the charge in Timonium and taking us to the next level as we head into our 15th year in business.

 Marie Bolton moved to the area and worked at the Y and she was in a training group, then ran the training groups, then opened a store in Clarksville, then launched Charm City Run Training and then launched a new brand, VITA.
 Luckily, Rich Levi a friend since the mid-80s was returning to the Charm City and was excited about the Howard County challenge.

 The Dolphin Whisperer, Deirdre Weadock finally joined us full time to open a Charm City Run in the Charm City.

-In 2001, we decided to have a race to commemorate 911 and we met Dave Cooley and he became like a father to me and a guiding force in Charm City Run and then he helped us find Kelly Dees who has taken Charm City Run Events to unforeseen heights.
+In 2001, we decided to have a race to commemorate 911 and we met Dave Cooley and he became like a father to me and a guiding force in Charm City Run and then he helped us find Kelly Dees who took Charm City Run Events to unforeseen heights.
 Join us for the B3 to see what I mean.